chadpav/SkeletonKey/README.md

 ## License

-UserManagerKit is available under the MIT license.
+SkeletonKey is available under the MIT license.
 See the LICENSE file for more info.